-Final membership of each council and subcommittee will be determined by each constituent group (administrator, faculty and staff).
+Membership of each council and subcommittee will be determined by each constituent group (administrator, faculty and staff).
 Unless designated to a council by de facto role (College Superintendent, CSEA President, Academic Senate President, etc.), and absent constituency group criteria for member selection/eligibility (e.g. bylaws, collective bargaining agreement, etc.), it is recommended that tri-chairs and members should be elected by their constituent group via a democratic and transparent election process.

-For administrators, this should include a mix of deans, directors and upper-level management.
+For administrators, council and subcommittee membership should include a mix of deans, directors and upper-level management.

-For staff, this should include a mix of CSEA, confidential and L-39 employees, with the intent to include one member from each staff constituency on every council or committee.
+For staff, membership should include a mix of CSEA, confidential and L-39 employees, with the intent to include one member from each staff constituency on every council or subcommittee.

-For faculty, this should include a mix of both full-time and part-time faculty members.
+For faculty, membership should include a mix of both full-time and part-time faculty members.

 All councils have student representation.
+Representatives will be selected via a process approved by the Associated Students of Hartnell College (ASHC).
 Councils will have four students per council, each representing a different Meta Major.
 Students are voting members.
 All student members will receive a stipend and/or other incentives for their service.